LAW 6504 - Property Law Practice

 Further details of the grades/results can be obtained from Examinations.

 Grade Descriptors are available which provide a general guide to the standard of work that is expected at each grade level.
-More information at Assessment for Coursework Programs.In this course all assessment and course results are competency based (non-graded pass) as per the table below.
+More information at Assessment for Coursework Programs.Grades for your performance in this course will be awarded in accordance with the following scheme:

-Grade Grade reflects following criteria for allocation of grade Reported on Official Transcript Fail No Submission No work submitted for assessment FNS Fail Competency not demonstrated F Non- Graded Pass Competency demonstrated NGP Result Pending An interim result RP Continuing Continuing CN No Formal Examination No formal examination NFE
+Grade Grade reflects following criteria for allocation of grade: Reported on Official Transcript Fail No Submission No work submitted for assessment FNS Fail Competency not demonstrated F Non-Graded Pass Competency demonstrated NGP Result Pending An interim result RP Continuing Continuing CN No Formal Examination No fromal examination NFE

 Final results for this course will be made available through Access Adelaide.

 The University places a high priority on approaches to learning and teaching that enhance the student experience.
 Feedback is sought from students in a variety of ways including on-going engagement with staff, the use of online discussion boards and the use of Student Experience of Learning and Teaching (SELT) surveys as well as GOS surveys and Program reviews.

 SELTs are an important source of information to inform individual teaching practice, decisions about teaching duties, and course and program curriculum design.
 They enable the University to assess how effectively its learning environments and teaching practices facilitate student engagement and learning outcomes.
 Under the current SELT Policy (http://www.adelaide.edu.au/policies/101/) course SELTs are mandated and must be conducted at the conclusion of each term/semester/trimester for every course offering.
 Feedback on issues raised through course SELT surveys is made available to enrolled students through various resources (e.g. MyUni).
 In addition aggregated course SELT data is available.

 - Academic Support with Maths